adilamanmohammed/FLT3/README.txt

 Name : Adil Aman Mohammed
 Course : Formal language theory
-Assignment no: 4
+Assignment no: 3
 CWID : A20395630
-Description: the code is an implementation of taking input CFG and applying 3 algorithms (epsilon-removal, unproductive removal, unreachable removal)
+Description: the code is an implementation of taking input CFG and applying 2 algorithms (unproductive removal, unreachable removal)

 **Commands to Run the Program:**